 Legal Descriptions of Real Estate

 Sales contracts, deeds, mortgages, and deeds of trust require a legal description of property that is legally sufficient to be binding, meaning that the description would allow a competent surveyor to delineate the exact boundaries of the property.
+The legal description of a property does not include the buildings on it — only the boundaries of the property.
 The legal description is also an important determinant in setting the property's price.
 Although the address is necessary to locate the property, it is not sufficient to identify the property.
 Indeed, addresses are often renamed over time and even physical boundaries can change course, such as that of a local creek.
 Note that because any property is necessarily limited in area, any description of that property must necessarily form an enclosed area.

 Legal descriptions are generally prepared by a licensed surveyor, who is trained and authorized to locate and determine the legal description of any property.
 Only a licensed surveyor should prepare property descriptions, since inaccuracies can cause title problems later.
 The surveyor prepares 2 documents: a survey that gives the property's description and a survey sketch that shows the location and dimensions of the parcel.
 If the location, size, and shape of buildings on the lot are also given, then it is referred to as a spot survey.